Typhoon Rai: Philippines

 Social media coverage of the typhoon was much less than expected the day after Rai.
 Possible effects from the newly emerged COVID-19 Omicron variant were feared to be worsened by the typhoon's effects.
 The DSWD further elaborated that over ₱900 million (US$18 million) worth of standby funds were already prepared for the people affected by Odette.
 Food and water was sparse for those impacted by the storm.
 The storage of COVID-19 vaccines and vaccine kits were also feared to be disrupted due to power outages.
 While there were reports of vaccine wastage due to the typhoon, the Department of Health assured that the impact of the typhoon was minimal.
 Immediately after the storm, presidential aspirants for the 2022 elections set up relief and recovery operations for the victims of the storm, particularly in Samar and Leyte provinces.
 Major telecommunication networks in the country reported communication disruptions in Visayas and Mindanao but assured that their respective teams are trying to restore services.
 Other local government units sent aid to the areas severely affected by the typhoon.

 On December 17, the provinces of Cebu and Bohol were placed into a state of calamity due to widespread damages.
 Philippine president Rodrigo Duterte announced that he will tour Leyte, Surigao, Bohol and Cebu to check the situation there.
 Recovery funds up to ₱2 billion (US$40 million) were promised by the national government for the affected areas of the storm.
 Duterte started to tour Surigao City, Siargao, Maasin, and Dinagat Islands on December 18.
 Aid teams were not able to enter into certain affected areas due to waterlogging, debris, and other obstacles.
 Thousands of emergency personnel were deployed.
 2 people died of dehydration after Rai passed.
 Catholic Bishops in the country declared Christmas Day and December 26 as national days of prayer and mourning for Rai's victims.
 The government's promise for 35,000 food packs took longer than expected to arrive, and was found to not be enough for people affected.
 Days later in Bohol, power outages still ranged in the millions.
-The provinces governor, Arthur Yap, feared the situation could worsen due to a lack of a contingency fund, with supplies of necessities running dry.
+The province's governor, Arthur C. Yap, feared the situation could worsen due to a lack of a contingency fund, with supplies of necessities running dry.
 Looting as a potential problem also rose among affected populations.